Honey as Medicine in Ayurveda: How Sweet It Is

 The simplest way to incorporate honey’s sweetness into your routine is to mix a bit into your tea or eat it directly from the spoon.
 But if you’re seeking to take advantage of honey’s role as a carrier substance, here are a few ideas to get you started.

-- Ayurveda regards honey as the foremost carrier substance for targeting the lungs, so it stands to reason that honey is the recommended vehicle for taking lung-supportive herbal formulas like Immune Health NOW.
-After meals, combine ½ teaspoon herbal mixture with 1 teaspoon of honey and stir together to make a paste.
-Take the paste directly from the spoon, or add warm water and drink it as a tea.
+- Ayurveda regards honey as the foremost carrier substance for targeting the lungs, so it stands to reason that honey is the recommended vehicle for taking lung-supportive herbal formulas.

 - Fruit and honey are a great combination, especially for kaphas seeking healthy sweetness.
 Vasant & Usha Lad's book, Ayurvedic Cooking for Self-Healing, offers many ideas, including a delectable “honey apple pulp.”
 17

-- Play with using honey in your warm, creamy drinks, such as turmeric golden milk or decaf spiced chai!
+- Play with using honey in your warm, creamy drinks, such as in your golden milk or herbal chai.

 - Try making a face mask with honey and chickpea flour, for clear, glowing skin.
 18